Center for Immigration Studies: Immigrants in the United States, 2007

+H-1Bs: Still Not the Best and Brightest (2008)

 Norman Matloff, a UC Davis professor of computer science, wrote a report featured at CIS arguing that most H-1B visa workers, rather than being "the best and the brightest", are mostly of average talent.
-James Shrek of the Heritage Foundation argued that Matloff's methodology was a "highly misleading measure of ability", as Matloff simply looked at the wages of the H-1B visa workers and how they compared to other workers in the sector.
+James Shrek of The Heritage Foundation argued that Matloff's methodology was a "highly misleading measure of ability", as Matloff simply looked at the wages of the H-1B visa workers and how they compared to other workers in the sector.
 Shrek notes that the existing data shows that H-1B workers are more skilled than the average American: "H-1B workers are highly educated.
 Almost half have an advanced degree.
 The median H-1B worker earns 90 percent more than the median U.S. worker.
 They are in no way average workers."
 Matloff, in his reply, said that H-1B workers were not supposed to be compared to median workers and that Sherk's argument is "completely at odds with the claims the industry has made concerning the "best and brightest" issue" and that comparison to O-1 visa wage data showed that H-1B visas were being used by employers to undercut wages.